loukylor/VRC-Mods/README.md

 **But**, no matter how small, there is always a chance.

 # Installation
-1. Simply follow the instructions on the [MelonLoader wiki](https://melonwiki.xyz/#/) on installing MelonLoader (MelonLoader is the mod loader which will allow my mods to run).
+1. Simply follow the instructions on the [MelonLoader wiki](https://melonwiki.xyz/#/) on installing MelonLoader **0.3.0** (MelonLoader is the mod loader which will allow my mods to run).
+1a.
+Make sure you've installed version 0.3.0, as 0.2.7.4 will not function with VRChat.
 2. Then download the mod(s) you would like to install from the [releases](https://github.com/loukylor/VRC-Mods/releases) section of this repository.
+3. Allow the game to run once (this will set up a bunch of things MelonLoader uses)
-3. And finally, drag and drop the downloaded mod(s) into the newly created `Mods` folder in the `VRChat` folder.
+4. And finally, drag and drop the downloaded mod(s) into the newly created `Mods` folder in the `VRChat` folder and restart the game.
 More detailed instructions and more mods can be found in the [VRChat Modding Group Discord](https://discord.gg/rCqKSvR).

 # Mod List